Founder Krystell Guzman

 Leticia was born and raised in the city of Guadalajara, Mexico.
 She is married and has a lovely dog named Bola.
 Bola became a big part of Leticia's family and she sees Bola as her own child.
 For Leticia, working with children is one of her best experiences.
 It brings her joy to be able to teach them, give them attention, affection, and care.
 Leticia is energetic and sweet towards the children.
 She believes that children learn the best when they have a welcoming and harmonious environment.
 Leticia transfers her positive energy to the children by singing and playing games with them.
 In her free time, Leticia likes to spend time with her husband and Bola.
 She also enjoys baking, cooking, reading, walking, and doing outdoor activities.

 Dayana was born in Oakland, California.
 When she was three years old, she and her family moved to Dr. Mora Guanajuato, Mexico.
 She was raised there and attended school.
 When she was 14 years old, she came back to the States.
 She is proud of the culture and traditions she grew up in, and she considers them a big part of her identity.
 She is the oldest of her five siblings.
 Dayana has three associates degrees; Health Sciences, Social and Behavioral Sciences, and Natural Sciences.
 She joined the La Plazita team three year ago and is still going to school to finish her education.
-Dayana likes hiking, and her favorite painter is Frida Kahlo.
+Dayana likes to do jigsaw puzzles, go on hikes, and build Lego sets.
+Her favorite painter is Frida Kahlo.

 Maestras La Plazita IV (San Leandro)